Submarine Ring of Fire 2006 Explorers

 Woods Hole Deep Submergence Laboratory

-Will joined WHOI’s SSSG group in 1992.
-He sailed on the research vessels Knorr and AII full time until 1997.
-Since then he has been working with The Deep Submergence Laboratory (DSL) as a navigator and camera specialist.
-When he is not working with DSL, Will provides science technical support in the Arctic.
-He also provides technical support for aerial camera systems.
-Will is married with three young children and lives in a small village in the Cotswolds just outside Gloucester in the United Kingdom.
+Will Handley joined Woods Hole Oceanographic Institution's Shipboard Scientific Services Group in 1992.
+He sailed full time on the research vessels Knorr and AII, until 1997.
+Since then, he has been working with the Deep Submergence Laboratory (DSL) as a navigator and camera specialist.
+Handley also provides science technical support in the Arctic and technical support for aerial camera systems.

 Dara Scott